atsid/permissive/documents/NamingConvention.md

 ### [type]

-The type is used to determine if the team is associated to a single repository ("repo") or if the team is associated with a set of repositories ("project").
+The type is used to determine if the team is responsible for a single repository ("repo") or if the team is reponsible for a set of repositories ("project").
 > "project", "repo"

 *The initial deployment of the app will only provide support for "repo".*

-### [name]
+### [repository name]

-The name is the unique identifier for the team.
-This is the user facing part of the naming convention, and should be something along the lines of the name of associated app or project (e.g. "crewatlas" or "pe2e-ui").
+The repository name value is taken directly from the associated repository.
 > "*"